 Your business plan’s financial projections will be the most analyzed part of your plan by investors and/or banks.
 While never a precise prediction of future performance, an excellent financial model outlines the core assumptions of your business and helps you and others evaluate capital requirements, risks involved, and rewards that successful execution will deliver.

 Having a solid framework in place also will help you compare your performance to projections and evaluate how your business is progressing.
 If your performance is behind your projections, you will have a framework in place to assess the effects of lowering costs, increasing prices, or even reimagining your model.
 In the happy case that you exceed your projections, you can use your framework to plan for accelerated growth, new hires, or additional expansion investments.

 Hence, the use of financial projections is multi-fold and crucial for the success of any business.
 Your projections should include three core financial statements – the income statement, the cash flow statement, and the balance sheet.
 The following section explains each statement in detail.

 The Income Statement

 To create an income statement, you first will need to chart out a sales forecast by taking realistic estimates of units sold and multiplying them by price per unit to arrive at a total sales number.
-Then, estimate the cost of these units and multiply them by number of units to get the cost of sales.
+Then, estimate the cost of these units and multiply them by the number of units to get the cost of sales.
 Finally, calculate your gross margin by subtracting the cost of sales from your sales.

 Consider a sample income statement for a retail store below: